-- – has a higher protein content than which means has more gluten in it.
+- Bread flour - has a higher protein content than all-purpose flour which means bread flour has more gluten in it.
 This helps make the dough more elastic and light, resulting in a chewy and airy texture when baked

-- – standard flour you likely have in your kitchen
+- All-purpose flour - standard flour you likely have in your kitchen

-- – you can use in equal amounts instead of .
-Your dough will likely rise, or proof, faster than with , so keep an eye on it
+- Active dry yeast - you can use instant yeast in equal amounts instead of active dry yeast.
+Your dough will likely rise, or proof, faster than with active dry yeast, so keep an eye on it

 - Milk - I use whole milk and have not tried this recipe with any other variation, however, it would likely work just fine with dairy-free alternative milks such as oat or almond

-- – helps feed the yeast.
-Don’t worry, the dough will not be sweet because of the sugar
+- Granulated Sugar - helps feed the yeast.
+Don't worry, the dough will not be sweet because of the sugar

 - Eggs - I use standard US large eggs at room temperature.
 These eggs typically weigh about 56 grams each.
 Be sure to use eggs that have been sitting at room temperature for at least 30 minutes.
 Using room temperature eggs rather than eggs straight out of the cold fridge helps the eggs incorporate into the other dry ingredients

 - Water - if you can, use filtered tap water.
 This avoids any chemicals that may be in your water supply impacting the yeast growth.
 If you do not have access to filtered tap water, you can use bottled water.
 There are varying opinions on whether filtered water actually makes a noticeable difference in the final bread product anyway, so throw caution to the wind and use tap water if you need to

 How to Make Brioche Buns